-This highly interactive online course is of interest to people who come from a plant science background and are seeking new opportunities in the gowing field of commercial cannabis production
+This highly interactive online course is of interest to people who come from a plant science background and are seeking new opportunities in the growing field of commercial cannabis production.

 Cannabis Production and Management will provide cannabis-specific training for people looking to be employed in mid- to upper-level production jobs in commercial growing facilities.
 This course is 100% online with online activitiies and discussions.
 It does not include a hands-on component.
 This course will prepare you to start your career and develop your competency in cannabis production.

 Cannabis Production and Management will not provide job specific information for entry-level or labour jobs (e.g. bud trimmers); specialized positions such as Quality Assurance technicians or Master Grower positions however, if you already have training or are working in these areas, you will gain additional knowledge and skills to help advance your career.